Skip to main content

 Universal joint2 Rotations

 Currently, Rapier supports fixed, spherical, prismatic, and revolute joints.
-Joints must be inserted into a ImpulseJointSet.
-Each joint is attached to two distinct rigid-bodies identified by they rigid-body handles.
+Joints must be inserted into an ImpulseJointSet.
+Each joint is attached to two distinct rigid-bodies identified by their rigid-body handles.

 A fixed joint ensures that two rigid-bodies don't move relative to each other.
 Fixed joints are characterized by one local frame (represented by an isometry) on each rigid-body.
 The fixed-joint makes these frames coincide in world-space.